-During these dog days of August, here’s one of my go-to ice teas.
-Not that they weren’t refreshing last month, but many of us are experiencing temperatures over 90 degrees!
+During these hot days of summer, here’s one of my go-to ice teas.
+Not that they weren’t refreshing last month, or any month, but many of us are experiencing temperatures over 90 degrees!
 I love this recipe because it’s easy, healthy and delicious, especially when paired with lemon balm tea.
 I can easily make a pitcher a day when the grand-kids are visiting!
 And if you don’t know much about the health benefits of wild blueberries, read on!

 First of all, I make this summer beverage using frozen wild blueberries since it is tough to come by the “wild” ones here in Colorado.
 That being said, here are some of the wonderful health benefits of eating wild blueberries according to Anthony William, the well-known Medical Medium.